outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 to do: organize into docs

+  - applying blockchain to verify transactions on a supply chain of information, like from suppliers like a yubikey or security key provider or usb or file containing recovery codes, to demanders, like app requesting auth to access protected resources

   - to do: evaluate the sticky quality of time, in entangled space-times that exert force pulling other space-times in the direction of greatest density or entanglement, allowing time that has accrued in a particular direction into information, to be "reversed" by being pulled back toward other space-times, favoring connectedness of space-times over independent information development, unless:
     - a space-time is allowed to accrete information enabling movement in any direction so it can overcome the pull of that force & even influence the direction of the force of the connected space-times or their internal topology/organization/positions
     - in which case this space-time has stabilized to a new state layer that is able to capture more energy with new symmetries, where it attracts other time types like new variables offering potential energy where more/new info types can accrue